Service + Area

 Carthage Market Planning Notes

-- Carthage is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around County work conditions.
+• Carthage is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Jasper County work conditions.

 Steel Fabrication Coordination Focus In Carthage

-- This tier 2 line is coordinated in Carthage with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Carthage with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 Carthage Routing & Nearby Coverage Snapshot

-- When crews or deliveries need resequencing, Carthage routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Carthage routing decisions are checked against nearby commitments so the next move protects the active workface.

-- This nearby-coverage set helps Tri-Peak keep steel fabrication coordination local to County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep steel fabrication coordination local to Jasper County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Carthage, MO Scope Types